sijnstra/agon-projects/README.md

 Multiple projects for the Agon light.
 Click through to each project for more detailed instructions.
 Release versions are in the respective `Release` directories.

 # hexdump
-The start of mos tool to dump the hex and printable contents of a file for visual examination.
+This is a mos tool to dump the hex and printable contents of a file for visual examination, allowing easy navigation through the file.
 Copy `hexdump.bin` into your `/mos` directory and enjoy!

 # hexdumpm
-The start of mos tool to dump the hex and printable contents of memory for visual examination.
+This is a mos tool to dump the hex and printable contents of memory for visual examination, allowing easy navigation through memory.
 Copy `hexdumpm.bin` into your `/mos` directory and enjoy!

 # strings
-This is a cut-down version of the strings utility.
+This is a minimal implementation of the *nix strings utility, allowing the user to search through a binary file for strings of a minimum length (specified in the command line).
 It demonstrates the use of the MOScalls `mos_fgetc` and `mos_feof`.
 The binary is included in the strings/Release directory.
 Copy `strings.bin` into your `/mos` directory and enjoy!